-- Place a marker in the text which shows that you are quoting from or referring to someone else’s published work.
+- Mark in the text which shows that you are quoting from or referring to someone else’s published work.
 The marker may be either:

 - Surname and year in brackets – for instance in Harvard you may see something like (Smith 2010: 45) after a quotation.

 - A small superscript number.
 This will be linked to either a footnote (at the bottom of the page) or a note at the end.